Vauxhall Victor: FC Series Victor and VX4/90

-The FC (1963–67) was the first Vauxhall to use curved side-window glass, allowing greater internal width: the Estate derivative was noted as being especially capacious for its class.
+The FC was the first Vauxhall to use curved side-window glass, allowing greater internal width: the Estate derivative was noted as being especially capacious for its class.
 Nevertheless, the public at the time regarded it as a qualitative downgrade after the pleasantly styled, conservative FB.
 As a countermeasure the FC Victor was marketed as the Victor 101, the name arising from the claim that there were '101 improvements' over the FB.
 Bench or separate front seating was offered, with three-speed column-change gearbox or the optional four-speed floor change.
 A 'Powerglide' two-speed automatic transmission was also available.
 Another US feature was that the optional radio was incorporated into the bright-metal dashboard trim.
 An innovative styling cue, which was adopted four years later by the Audi 100, was the incorporation of the side and indicator lamps in the front bumper, as had been common practice in the US for many years.
 The sculpted bumpers were, for the first time in the UK, contiguous with the body styling.
 The overall look of the car was unique in GM, with its slab sides outlined with brightwork seam covers incorporating the door handles.
 This, with the full width grille incorporating the headlights, was more reminiscent of the Lincoln Continental.

 The FC (101) was the last Victor to have an engine with push rods and rockers operating the overhead valves.
-Victor FC models had racked up 238,000 sales by late 1967 when the 'Coke bottle'-shaped FD replaced it.
+Victor FC models had racked up 238,000 sales by late 1967 when the 'Coke bottle styling' FD replaced it.

 As with the rest of the running gear, the sporting VX 4/90 was developed from the FB series and offered an alloy head, higher compression ratio, twin-Zenith 34IV carburettors, stiffer suspension and additional instruments.
 Vauxhall took the VX4/90 seriously enough to offer an optional limited-slip differential, but few cars were ordered with it: the VX4/90 was, by this time, largely overshadowed by the less expensive Ford Cortina GT, which also had a higher profile in race and rally competitions.

 Overall, FC survival numbers appear to be less than the F, FB and even FD series, due to bad rust problems, so examples are rare, unfairly forgotten, and undervalued.